Here's What You Should Know - Up News Info Detroit - Up News Info

 Members of the Detroit Zoo will have exclusive opportunities to visit during a smooth four-day reopening period.
-Reservations will be open from June 5 on their website.
+Reservations started on June 5 on their website.
 For the first few weeks, members will only be able to make reservations for people currently listed on their membership.

 Zoo capacity